 Starlings have long been bird pests, causing damage and spreading disease.

-That was a good thing the summer of 1938 for Dale Wilson, who was just about to start his senior year at Dexter High School.
+That was a good thing for Dale Wilson, who was just about to start his senior year at Dexter High School.

 Money was hard to come by during the Depression.
 Because of that, Dale’s two older brothers had joined the Navy out of high school.
 Donald had stayed in, but Delbert thought he could earn enough in California to send money home.
 But things were tough there too, so he’d ended up hitchhiking back to Iowa.

 On June 3, Dale tied feet from 36 starlings to a wire bicycled to Adel, seventeen miles away.
 He brought home $3.60.
 He’d need to pay for his senior pictures, a class ring, and have extra expenses that school year.

 His older sister Doris had dropped out of A.I.B., a business school in Des Moines where she’d played basketball for tuition and worked at Bishop’s Cafeteria for meals.
-But she could no longer pay for her room, so was living in Guthrie Center and waitressing for relatives who owned Cronk’s Cafe.
+But she could no longer pay for her room, so was living in Guthrie Center and waitressing for relatives who owned Parrish’s Cafe.